jia-seed/ascii-motion/README.md

 # ascii motion

-turn any image into animated ascii art. upload an image and watch it come alive as text characters.
+turn any image into animated ascii art

 ## how it works